James McGarry (footballer): Aberdeen

 McGarry joined Aberdeen of the Scottish Premiership on 11 August 2023 for an undisclosed fee, on a 3-year deal.
 After struggling for game time, in January 2025 he joined Super League Greece side Athens Kallithea on loan.

 Brisbane Roar

 On 19 June 2025, it was announced that McGarry had agreed a move to A-League side Brisbane Roar.

+Return to Wellington Phoenix

+On 9 June 2026, Brisbane Roar announced that they had mutually agreed to terminate McGarry's contract.
+Later that day, he returned to Wellington Phoenix, signing a two-year contract with the club.

 International career

 McGarry represented New Zealand at both the 2015 FIFA U-17 World Cup and the 2017 FIFA U-20 World Cup.
 He made his debut for New Zealand national football team on 17 November 2019 in a friendly against Lithuania.

 Personal life

 He is the son of former New Zealand football and international player Michael McGarry.
+He attended St Patrick's College.